bee-hive/BIISQ/README.md

 # BIISQ
-BIISQ: Bayesian nonparametric discovery of Isoforms and Individual Specific Quantification
+Bayesian nonparametric discovery of Isoforms and Individual Specific Quantification with BIISQ